Why does acne cause scars?

 As mentioned above, scars are the result of either too much or not enough collagen being produced during the wound healing process.
 Fortunately, there are a number of tweakments which can help, either by kick-starting your body’s collagen production, stimulating the remodelling of existing collagen structures, or plumping up the skin to effectively hide the uneven texture:

-- Clinical red-light therapy — a course of sessions under a clinical-strength LED canopy delivering red and infrared light will regenerate the skin from within, producing collagen, growth factors, elastin and improving the hydration of the skin on the inside in a way that will lead to a smoother-looking surface on the outside.
-A ‘course’ will mean two sessions a week, for 8-12 weeks.
+Clinical red-light therapy — a course of sessions under a clinical-strength LED canopy delivering red and infrared light will regenerate the skin from within, producing collagen, growth factors, elastin and improving the hydration of the skin on the inside in a way that will lead to a smoother-looking surface on the outside.
+A ‘course’ will mean two sessions a week, for eight to 12 weeks.

 Does acne scarring fade?